Umoren/mainstack-dev/README.md

 # Mainstack Dev Project
-This is a sample project created using create-react-app.
+This project was created using create-react-app.
 The project uses the following technologies:

 - React
 - TypeScript